CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-VirtualBox.md

 These steps were tested with VirtualBox version 6.1.12 and Vagrant version 2.2.9 on macOS version 10.14.6.

-## Create the VMs
+## Create the VMs and the Network Connections

-The following procedure describes how to create and connect Leaf01, Leaf02, and Spine01 in the example topology using VirtualBox and Vagrant.
+The following procedure creates leaf01, leaf02, and spine01 and the connections between them, as shown in the example topology.
 This section assumes a basic level of Vagrant, VirtualBox, and Linux experience.

 1. Download and install VirtualBox.
 Refer to the {{<exlink url="https://www.virtualbox.org/wiki/Downloads" text="VirtualBox documentation">}}.